SAP-samples/teched2025-AD165/exercises/ex1/README.md

 3. If you want, you can zoom into the image by using the slider.
 Select a beautiful display window by dragging the image up and down or left and right.
 Then click **Save**.
 <br>![Zoom reposition & Save](/exercises/ex1/images/01_03_0050.png)

-#### Exercise 1.3.2 Change the avatar of the workspace
+#### Exercise 1.2.2   Exchange the avatar of the workspace

-You will now change the avatar of the workspace, so you can recognize it more easily in the list of workspaces.
+Now, you will now change the avatar of the workspace, so you can recognize it more easily in the list of workspaces.

 1. Hover the little image next to the workspace titel, then click the **Upload workspace avatar** icon that appears.
 <br>![Upload avatar](/exercises/ex1/images/01_03_0060.png)